drago-ex/parameters/readme.md

 ## Drago Dirs

-Easier access to individual directories in an application.
+Access to individual directories in the application.

 ## Requirements